 Kim has been involved in Community Theatre since elementary school starting out in Pennsylvania and then moving to Ohio.
 While in Ohio she served on the Board of Directors for two community theatres, taught youth theatre classes and was a Choreographer for several high schools and community theaters.
 For a few years while raising a toddler she worked full time in theater as a Drama Director for two high schools, acted in weekly Murder Mystery Dinner Theatre shows and directed musicals at the Outdoor Summer Drama ‘Trumpet in the Land’ and directed several youth summer theatre camps and workshops.
-Recently, she served as the assistant director for Gaslight's Sleeping Beauty.
+Recently, she served as the director for the 2018 Gaslight Holiday Spectacular and proir to that was the assistant director for Gaslight's Sleeping Beauty.
 Kim has been a resident of Fort Wayne for the past 15 years and works full time as a Medical Specialist for Motorists Insurance Group.
 She is on the Steering Committee for ‘Taste of the Arts’ for Arts United serving as the Performing Arts Chairman.
 She also serves as the co-director for the Miss Fort Wayne Scholarship Program, a preliminary pageant to Miss Indiana and Miss America.
 She also enjoys volunteering for other community events throughout the year.

 Lee Ann DePew